Cancer Types – Head and Neck Cancer

 Types of head and neck cancer

-There are five main types of head and neck cancer, each named according to the part of the body where they develop.
-For more information about a specific type, click on one of the names below.
+There are 5 main types of head and neck cancer, each named according to the part of the body where they develop.
+For more information about a specific type, click on the names below.

-Laryngeal and Hypopharyngeal Cancer.
+- Laryngeal and hypopharyngeal cancer.
 The larynx is commonly called the voice box.
-It is a tube-shaped organ in the neck that is important for breathing, talking, and swallowing.
+This tube-shaped organ in the neck that is important for breathing, talking, and swallowing.
 It is located at the top of the windpipe, or trachea.
 The hypopharynx is also called the gullet.
 It is the lower part of the throat that surrounds the larynx.
+Read more about laryngeal and hypopharyngeal cancer.

-Nasal Cavity and Paranasal Sinus Cancer.
-The nasal cavity is the space just behind the nose where air passes on the way to the throat.
+- Nasal cavity and paranasal sinus cancer.
+The nasal cavity is the space just behind the nose where air passes on its way to the throat.
 The paranasal sinuses are the air-filled areas that surround the nasal cavity.
+Read more about nasal cavity and paranasal sinus cancer.

-Nasopharyngeal Cancer.
+- Nasopharyngeal cancer.
 The nasopharynx is the air passageway at the upper part of the throat behind the nose.
+Read more about nasopharyngeal cancer.

-Oral and Oropharyngeal Cancer.
+- Oral and oropharyngeal cancer.
 The oral cavity includes the mouth and tongue.
-The oropharynx includes the middle of the throat from the tonsils to the tip of the voice box.
+The oropharynx includes the middle of the throat, from the tonsils to the tip of the voice box.
+Read more about oral and oropharyngeal cancer.

-Salivary Gland Cancer.
-The salivary gland is tissue that produces saliva, which is the fluid that is released into the mouth to keep it moist and that contains enzymes that begin breaking down food.
+- Salivary gland cancer.
+The salivary gland produces saliva.
+Saliva is the fluid that is released into the mouth to keep it moist and that contains enzymes that begin breaking down food.
+Read more about salivary gland cancer.

-Other types of cancer can also be located in this area of the body, but the diagnosis and treatment are much different.
-Specific information about brain tumors, esophageal cancer, eye cancer, parathyroid cancer, sarcoma, and thyroid cancer is available in separate sections on Cancer.Net.
+Other types of cancer can also be located in the head and neck region, but the diagnosis and treatment are much different.
+Specific information about brain tumors, esophageal cancer, eye cancer, parathyroid cancer, sarcoma, and thyroid cancer is available in other guides on Cancer.Net.

 Read more about head and neck cancer here.